A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: Weighted alternating finite automata

 \begin{exa} Let $S=(\N,+,\cdot,0,1)$, $\Sigma=\{a,b\}$, and $s$ the weighted language We consider the \wafa $\A=(\{q,p\},\Sigma,P_0,\delta,\tau)$, defined by:

 A depiction of this automaton can be seen in Figure \ref{rep1}.
 One can check that $\bhv{\A}=s$, for example:

 \end{exa}

 Two-mode alternating automata are a subclass of alternating automata.
-In a two-mode alternating automaton each state $q$ is either existential ($\delta(q,a)=\sum_{i=1}^n s^{a}_i\cdot q_i$ for all $a\in \Sigma$) or universal ($\delta(q,a)=s^{a}\cdot q_1^{k_1}\cdot\ldots\cdot q_n^{k_n}$ for all $a\in \Sigma$).
+In the weighted setting two-mode alternating automata are defined as follows (cf. \cite{KOSTOLANYI20181}): each state $q$ is either existential ($\delta(q,a)=\sum_{i=1}^n s^{a}_i\cdot q_i$ for all $a\in \Sigma$) or universal ($\delta(q,a)=s^{a}\cdot q_1^{k_1}\cdot\ldots\cdot q_n^{k_n}$ for all $a\in \Sigma$).
 In \cite{KOSTOLANYI20181} run semantics were defined for two-mode alternating automata.
 However, they can be defined for alternating automata with mixed states, in an analogue fashion.
 Here, we give the definition of runs for nice \wafa.
 For one, as seen above, we can transform every \wafa into a nice one.
 For another, it is only a technicality to define runs for arbitrary \wafa, based on the definition below.